 Where better to go skydiving than in Baja California, the views from thousands of feet in the air are amazing.
 Check off skydiving from your bucket list in Ensenada.
 There are professionals such as Skydive Baja whose top priority is your safety then fun.

 This group trains you how to do this and ensures your safety is double checked.
 Then off you go skydiving.
 This thrilling adventure happens at the valley of Ojos Negros, just 4 minutes from Ensenada.
 If you are looking for an adrenaline rush during your cruise visit to Ensenada then don’t miss this activity.

 Opal is a popular gemstone in Mexico.
 It was discovered by the Aztecs back in 1200 CE.
 It fascinates by reflecting different colors.
 Visit the Opal Mine which is actually a jewelry store at the corner of Costero Blvd and Alvarado.
 It’s at this store where you can buy the Fire Opal, the most unique and popular of the opals.

 The store designed to look like a real mine showcases jewelry of different shapes and sizes.
 Here you can buy some locally made jewelry, pieces that feature national stone of Mexico and resizing of the rings.

 26. Beach Bum at Rosarita Beach

 If you are looking for some sand, sun, and sea during your cruise vacation to Ensenada, then the best place to experience this is at Rosarito Beach.
-The beach is 45 minutes south of Ensenada, Mexico.
+The beach is 45 minutes north of Ensenada, Mexico.
 It’s a wide white sandy beach in the resort area of Rosarito.
 It’s perfect for swimming, snorkeling, and surfing.

 Tryout these beach foot pads during your visit.